Nathan Lively, Director of Music

 Today, Nathan is a nationally recognized musician.
 He is an active performer, educator, collaborative artist, and church musician.
 He was hailed by the Chicago Tribune in 2015 as one of the nation’s leading young organists.
 Nathan is known for his imaginative programming, revitalization of obscure pieces, and fiery playing.

 As a performing artist, Nathan has appeared widely on the East Coast and in the Midwest.
 Notable venues are Central Synagogue, New York City; Heinz Chapel, Pittsburgh; and Saints Peter and Paul Catholic Church, Chicago.
 He plays frequently at the historic Bruton Parish Church, in colonial Williamsburg, Virginia.
-On New Year's Eve of 2017, Nathan will be the featured solo artist at St. Patrick’s Cathedral, NYC.
+Nathan has performed two recitals at St. Patrick’s Cathedral, NYC.
 Nathan has premiered many new organ solos.
 The genres in which he is most noted for performing are those of French Romantic and Contemporary organ works, such as Franck and Langlais.
 While Nathan enjoys performing solo recitals, he often collaborates with other artists.

-Nathan currently serves as Director of Music at St. John’s Lutheran Church in Stamford, CT.
-Prior positions include Organist and Choirmaster at St. John’s Episcopal Church, Washington, CT, and Director of Music Ministries and Director of Christian Education at Holy Trinity Lutheran Church, Kingsport, Tennessee, which houses the only tracker organ of its kind in the area.
-Nathan is a member of the American Guild of Organists, American Choral Directors Association, Appalachian Music Teachers Association (MTNA/AMTA), and was Vice-President of the Kingsport Music Club.
+Nathan has served at St. John’s Lutheran Church as Director of Music at St. John’s Lutheran Church in Stamford, CT since September 2018.
+Prior positions include Organist and Choirmaster at St. John’s Episcopal Church, Washington, CT, and Director of Music Ministries and Director of Christian Education at Holy Trinity Lutheran Church, Kingsport, Tennessee.
+Nathan is a member of the American Guild of Organists, American Choral Directors Association, and was Vice-President of the Kingsport Music Club.

-Aside from music, Nathan’s passions are cooking, especially exploring wines and new foods, and traveling, sailing, and skiing.
-He currently lives with two Scotties, Nigel and Daisy.
-Nathan lives in West Hartford with his partner, Vaughn Mauren, Organist/Choir Master of St. James's Episcopal Church, West Hartford, Connecticut.
+Aside from music, Nathan’s passions are cooking, especially exploring wines and new foods, reading, traveling, sailing, and skiing.